aa1588/Sending-Email-Spring-Boot/README.md

   task start_infra
 ```

-This will start the MailHog server in a docker container, you can RUN the app from the IDE and access it at `http://localhost:8083/`.
+This will start the MailHog server in a docker container, you can RUN the app from the IDE or RUN mvn `mvn spring-boot:run` and access it at `http://localhost:8083/`.

 ## Run Inside a Docker Environment